Why a Contractor in South Africa must register for Worker’s Compensation

 Any questions?
 Speak to one of our Experts

 Events that are covered under COIDA include the following:

 - Accidents that arise out of, and in, the course of the employment of the employee, which result in either injury, illness, or death.

 - Specific occupational diseases which were contradicted in the workplace as a result of exposure of the employee to certain agents or conditions found in the work environment, and

 - Fatal cases where an employee has died as a result of an incident or accident that occurred while they were on duty.

 What is FEM?

-The Federated Employer’s Mutual Assurance Company, Ltd., more commonly known as FEM, was established as a mutual insurer in 1936.
+The Federated Employer’s Mutual Assurance Company Limited., more commonly known as FEM, was established as a mutual insurer in 1936.
 With the introduction of the Worker’s Compensation Act in 1941, FEM was provided with a license in transacting workers’ compensation insurance, specifically in the Maintenance and Outsourced Contractor industry.

 FEM has provided its services for more than 70 years and operations are confined to the insurance of employers against certain liabilities under COIDA.
 In addition to covering the Maintenance and Outsourced Contractor industry, FEM also works alongside the State’s Compensation Fund, managed by the Compensation Commissioner.

 Through the insurance provided, employees or their dependants are compensated after injuries that have arisen from occupational accidents or injuries that they have suffered during their employment.